corymosiman12/ARPA-E-Sensor/HOWTORUN.md

 # General
 All services on the raspberry pi's and antlet VM's should always be STOPPED before powering off the devices:
 - `$ sudo systemctl stop hpd_mobile.service`
-- The one exception is the InfluxDB antlet.
-This is ok to run on boot.

 # Steps
 1. Plug the cradlepoint router in at the home in a central location.